Vai0sx1/SonarLink/README.md

 ## Contributions:

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Open an issue or submit a pull request on GitHub.